stahnma/rb-tumble/README.md

   * Inside the container `rake db:migrate` will set up the database.
 It's best to mount that in.
   * Inside contianer `rake app` will run the app.
   * `rake shell` from secondary termainl windows will give more shell access to the container.
+  * `rake fixutres` will populate the db with a few items using the application API.

 # Deployment